-The Vanilla accord is one that’s found in most of the top fragrance brands you can think of – Annick Goutal, Tom Ford, Versace and even mid range brands like Body Shop.
-It’s because this note works with most scent compositions, suits everyone, add sweetness, enhances musk notes and is fairly mild.
+The Vanilla accord is one that’s found in most of the top fragrance brands you can think of – Annick Goutal, Tom Ford, Versace and even mid-range brands like Body Shop.
+It’s because this note works with most scent compositions, suits everyone, adds sweetness, enhances musk notes and is fairly mild.
 Here we’re going to take a look at some of the popular vanilla themed perfumes.
-We found the Guerlain Shalimar to be the best, with classy, vintage feel to it.
+We found the Guerlain Shalimar to be the best, with a classy, vintage feel to it.

 Best Vanilla Perfume

 Shalimar is the signature scent from this company and was created by perfumer Jacques Guerlain himself, way back in 1925.
 Its love for its presentation, in this uniquely shaped bottle and for the scent composition.
 Designed to be glamorous and exotic, the fragrance falls under the fresh and sweet category.

 One can get distinct notes of rose, bergamot, jasmine, lemon, tonka, iris, opoponax, amber, balsam, and vanilla.
 You would think that such a blend might be old fashioned and cloying, but women love how it melts down to a warm, feminine and powdery finish.
 Shalimar begins with a bergamot top note and gradually plays out to the remaining notes.